 Today, the NCAA puts in play a policy that allows college athletes to get paid for their name, image, and likeness (NIL).
 This is a giant step forward for an institution that has been widely criticized in popular culture, from Barack Obama to “South Park,” for not allowing for their athletes to be paid, even as those athletes generated millions of dollars in revenue for their schools (or had difficulty affording campus meals).

-This is also a giant step forward for affiliates around the world and the partner marketing ecosystem at large.
-In this blog post, I explain what’s going on and why it’s a big deal for our industry.
+This is also a giant step forward for affiliates around the world and the partnership ecosystem at large.
+In this blog post, I explain what’s going on and why it’s a big deal for the affiliate marketing industry.

 What Is NIL?